Constraining the new contributions to electron $g-2$ in a radiative neutrino mass model

+This particular flavor structure ensures that $\lambda$ will not suffer from flavor constraints involving down-type quarks, as these are solely induced by $\lambda^d_{ij}$ and are generally weak, see Sect.~\ref{sec:had}.
+Interestingly, magnetic dipole terms induced by these particular $\lambda$ couplings are generally suppressed due to the Glashow–Iliopoulos–Maiani (GIM)-like cancellation, see Sect.~\ref{sec:LFV} for a more detailed discussion.

+Several remarks are in order.
+First, the flavor-specific nature of $\lambda^u$ and $\lambda^R$ implies that the corrections to electron and muon $g-2$ can be separately enhanced.
+In TX~1, for instance, the electron $g-2$ receives an enhancement from the charm mass, while the muon $g-2$ contribution is enhanced by the top mass.
+Crucially, no dangerous chirally-enhanced $\mu\to e\gamma$ decay is induced, thanks to the vanishing of $(\lambda^u_{22},\lambda^R_{22})$ and $(\lambda^u_{31},\lambda^R_{31})$ pairs.
+This contrasts with mechanisms where both anomalous magnetic moments are induced by the same up-type quark, as those scenarios face very stringent constraints from the $\mu\to e\gamma$ bound~\cite{Crivellin:2018qmi,Crivellin:2020mjs}.
+The only significant constraints come from $K\to\pi\nu\bar{\nu}$ and $Z\to\ell^+\ell^-$ ($\ell=e,\mu$) decays; however, for TeV-scale LQs, these are relatively mild, see Refs.~\cite{Kowalska:2018ulj,Bigaran:2020jil} for a more detailed analysis.
+Thus, no constraints beyond neutrino data are expected to compromise the outcome of the model.
+The same reasoning applies to TX~2.

-The elements of $\lambda^R$ denoted by ``$\ast$'' indicate that their presence is not necessary for the present discussion, and technically they can be set to zero.
-As mentioned before, $\lambda^R_{ij}$ couplings, responsible for two-loop neutrino mass generations, have multiple suppression factors from light fermion masses and CKM matrix elements.
-Therefore, only terms associated with top quark couplings (i.e., $\lambda^R_{3j}$) are likely to induce significant contributions to the neutrino mass matrix at the leading order.
+Second, elements of $\lambda^R$ denoted by ``$\ast$'' are not strictly necessary for the present discussion and can be set to zero without affecting the neutrino data fit.
+This is because the effects of such $\lambda^R_{ij}$ couplings in two-loop neutrino mass generation are suppressed by light fermion masses and CKM matrix elements.
+Therefore, only terms associated with the top-quark couplings (i.e., $\lambda^R_{3j}$) are likely to induce significant contributions to the neutrino mass matrix at the leading order.

-These flavor structures allow chirally-enhanced corrections to electron and muon $g-2$ through different up-type quarks, see Eq.~\eqref{eq:dal}.
-The key feature is that they avoid stringent bound from the potentially dangerous chirally-enhanced $\mu\to e\gamma$ decay, without compromising the desired $\delta a_e$ and $\delta a_\mu$ values.
-This approach contrasts with mechanisms where $\delta a_e$ and $\delta a_\mu$ are induced by the same up-type quark, which face very stringent constraint from $\mu\to e\gamma$ bound~\cite{Crivellin:2018qmi,Crivellin:2020mjs}.

-We incorporate the aforementioned textures into the neutrino mass formula presented in Eq.~\eqref{eq:numass}.
-We need to emphasize that we select them mainly due to the decoupled nature of electron and muon sectors, making them among the least constrained flavor structures available, see Refs.~\cite{Bigaran:2020jil,Dorsner:2020aaz}.\footnote{In this current setup, the presence of $\lambda^R_{33}$ will induce LFV tau decays.
-However, as we will see later, such decay bounds only mildly constrain the parameter space of the model.} In addition, they only possess two (complex) parameters.
-Hence, embedding them to the present neutrino mass model will provide a clear picture on how neutrino oscillation data affect the parameter space.

-Having established the structure for $\lambda^u$ and $\lambda^R$, we now turn to the assumption for the coupling matrix $\lambda$.
-These couplings contribute to the neutrino mass matrix $M_\nu$ at both one- and two-loop levels.
-To facilitate a more tractable analysis, we adopt a minimal scenario in which only the third row of the $\lambda$ matrix is nonzero (i.e., $\lambda_{1j},\lambda_{2j}=0$).
-This yields a rank-2 neutrino mass matrix, implying a zero determinant.